Gyana491/KrushiMitra-AI/Readme.md

 - User Context tool always updates and runs inthe background. to gather context such as farme size, farm location, crops, username, current weather.

-`VoiceInput` = Our Voice Input can detect all 30 languages in india. powered india's `sarvam ai`
+`VoiceInput` = Our Voice Input can detect all 30 languages in india. powered by india's `sarvam ai`

 - I have implemented it because I have seen how farmers use youtube voice search.